-In order to meet these requirements, the Climate and Energy Fund has developed its own research programme, the ACRP (Austrian Climate Research Programme).
-This is the fifth call for proposals within the framework of this programme, focusing on excellent research in the fields of understanding the climate system and the consequences of climate change, responding to Austria's policy community, the human dimensions of climate change and governance and transformation.
+Tackling climate change needs profound scientific understanding and sound research results.
+The Climate and Energy Fund has developed the Austrian Climate Research Programme ACRP, by far the largest research programme in this field in Austria.
+It has helped to develop a highly capable research community which investigates climate change in all relevant aspects for Austria and provides decision takers on all levels with valuable insights on climate change.
+This is the eighth call for proposals within the framework of this programme, focusing on excellent research in the fields of 1) understanding the climate system and the consequences of climate change; 2) responding to Austria's policy community; 3) on the human dimensions of climate change and 4) governance and transformation.

-Through the ACRP, the Climate and Energy Fund intends to help minimise the damage to be expected from climate change, initiate adaptations strategies and strengthen Austria as a research and business location in the medium and long term.
+Through the ACRP, the Climate and Energy Fund intends to help minimise the damage to be expected from climate change, initiate adaptations strategies and to strengthen Austria as a research and business location in the medium and long term.
 From the very beginning, the Climate and Energy Fund has always made a special effort to incorporate the ACRP into the European climate research environment.
-The programme was therefore developed not only by the expert advisory board of the Climate Fund, but also by a planning committee with international membership.
+The programme was therefore developed not only by the expert advisory board of the Climate and Energy Fund, but also by a planning committee with international members.
 Thus, national climate research benefits from an excellent opportunity of integration at the European level.